 Sitting forward-bending is an ideal exercise for those with diabetes.
 This pose helps lower blood sugar levels, improve digestion, and relieve stress and headaches.
 It also increases the body’s flexibility and posture.
 Ideally, this pose should be performed daily for a few minutes.

 A series of yoga poses called Surya Namaskar, or sun salutations, helps control blood sugar levels in people with type 2 diabetes.
 The sequence consists of 12 poses stimulating the body’s metabolism and increasing blood circulation.
 People should start by practicing three to seven sets of poses each day and increaspracticee the number of rounds as they progress.

-Regular practise of yoga helps balance blood sugar levels and reduces stress, both of which are associated with type 2 diabetes.
+Regular yoga helps balance blood sugar levels and reduces stress associated with type 2 diabetes.
 In addition to yoga’s anti-diabetes benefits, it helps combat the effects of obesity and inactivity, two significant contributors to the disease.
 Additionally, it helps people better manage their diet by improving the mind-body connection and improving the ability to monitor their blood sugar levels.
 By doing at least five Sun Salutations daily, a person can reduce their risk of getting type 2 diabetes by a lot.